 Credit risk concentrations are assessed by allocating sector and single issuer names to fixed interest securities.
 This enables credit risk exposures to be aggregated across the lines of business.
-Restrictions are then placed on the exposures to single issuers and single sectors to ensure appropriate diversification.
-For example, Sun Life Institutional Investment (Canada) Inc. which manages the majority of corporate bonds held in the non-linked business include the following restrictions in the investment guidelines:
+Restrictions are then placed on the exposures to a single issue, single issuers and single sectors to ensure appropriate diversification.
+For example, Sun Life Capital Management (Canada) Inc. which manages the majority of corporate bonds held in the non-linked business include the following restrictions in the investment guidelines:

-- A maximum investment of 30% in any one sector; - A requirement to ensure exposure to five distinct sectors to ensure diversification; - A maximum investment in any one issuer name (varies between 3% 5% across the business); and - A maximum exposure of 5% to sub investment grade debt (below BBB-).
+- A maximum investment of 30% in any one sector; - A requirement to ensure exposure to five distinct sectors to ensure diversification; - A maximum investment in any one issuer name (varies between 3% 5% across the business); - A maximum investment of 10% in a single bond at purchase date.
+For public issues, no new purchases unless the available issue size is at least £100m; and - A maximum exposure of 5% to sub investment grade debt (below BBB-).
 No new purchases permitted.